Pearson Education

-Pearson Education, known since 2011 as simply Pearson, is the educational publishing and services subsidiary of the international corporation Pearson plc.
-The subsidiary was formed in 1998, when Pearson plc acquired Simon & Schuster's educational business and combined it with Pearson's existing education company Addison-Wesley Longman.
-Pearson Education was restyled as simply Pearson in 2011.
-In 2016, the diversified parent corporation Pearson plc rebranded to focus entirely on education publishing and services; as of 2023, Pearson Education is Pearson plc's main subsidiary.
+Pearson Education (branded as Pearson since 2011) is the educational publishing and services subsidiary of the international corporation Pearson plc, formed in 1998, when Pearson plc acquired Simon & Schuster's educational business and merged it with Pearson's existing education company Addison-Wesley Longman.
+Pearson Education was rebranded as Pearson in 2011.
+In 2016, the parent corporation Pearson plc rebranded to focus solely on education publishing and services; as of 2023, Pearson Education is Pearson plc's main subsidiary.

-In 2019, Pearson Education began phasing out the prominence of its hard-copy textbooks in favor of digital textbooks, which cost the company far less, and can be updated frequently and easily.
+In 2019, Pearson Education began phasing out its hard-copy textbooks in favor of digital textbooks, which were cheaper and easier to update.

-As of 2023, Pearson Education has testing/teaching centers in over 55 countries worldwide; the UK and the U.S. have the most centers.
+As of 2023, Pearson Education has testing/teaching centers in over 55 countries worldwide; the UK and the US have the most centers.
 The headquarters of parent company Pearson plc are in London, England.
-Pearson Education's U.S. headquarters were in Upper Saddle River, New Jersey until the headquarters were closed at the end of 2014.
+Pearson Education's US headquarters were in Upper Saddle River, New Jersey, until the headquarters were closed at the end of 2014.
 Most of Pearson Education's printing is done by third-party suppliers.

 History

 Early history

 Following the British government's acquisition and nationalization of several of Pearson's aviation, fuel, and energy divisions in the early 1940s, the diversified multinational conglomerate entered the education market.
 It acquired the textbook publisher Longman in 1968.

 In the late 1980s and 1990s, Pearson plc divested further from a number of its industries and acquired more educational publishing companies, and its education publishing operations became steadily larger and more significant.
-In 1988, Pearson plc purchased Addison-Wesley, the sixth-largest publisher of textbooks in the U.S., and merged it with Pearson's educational books subsidiary Longman to create Addison-Wesley Longman.
+In 1988, Pearson plc purchased Addison-Wesley, the sixth-largest publisher of textbooks in the US, and merged it with Pearson's educational books subsidiary Longman to create Addison-Wesley Longman.
 In 1996, it acquired HarperCollins Educational Publishing and merged it with Addison-Wesley Longman.

 Marjorie Scardino, who was CEO of Pearson plc from 1997 to 2013, increasingly focused the company on education, emphasizing acquisitions in the sector.
 In 1998, Pearson plc purchased the education division of Simon & Schuster, which included Prentice Hall, Allyn & Bacon, and parts of Macmillan Inc. including the Macmillan name.
 Later in 1998, Pearson merged with Simon & Schuster's educational business with Addison Wesley Longman to form Pearson Education.

 Pearson Education sold and divested most of its Simon & Schuster divisions in 1999.
 It sold Silver Burdett Ginn Religion, a Catholic publishing division it operated under the Scott Foresman imprint, to RCL Benziger in 2007.
 In 2007, Pearson Education sold the Macmillan name to Holtzbrinck Publishing Group, which had purchased Macmillan Publishing Ltd. in the late 1990s.

 In 2000, Pearson acquired Virtual University Enterprises, an electronic testing company founded in 1994, and renamed it Pearson VUE.
 According to the company, as of 2023, it delivers numerous skills tests and certification tests electronically in over 180 countries.